GLH partners around the world

 Dr. Nura Abdul Karim has forwarded pictures of the Camphor tree taken at the Singapore Botanic Gardens as well as its plaque.
 According to Dr. Abdul Karim, the Camphor tree is still growing and doing well with the tropical weather of Singapore.

-Australian National University - September 2023
+School of Biology, University of Costa Rica - September 2023

 International Committee of the Red Cross